act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Passed Example 1

-The error message provided in the vicinity of the `input` element identifies the [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error).
+The error message provided in the vicinity of the `input` element identifies the [automatically detected error][].
 Instructions are provided in the vicinity of the `input` element.

 ```html
 <script>